 In a personal injury claim or lawsuit, New York law allows the injured to seek economic and non-economic compensatory damages for their losses and, in some cases, punitive damages for the defendant’s egregious conduct.

 - Lost income, including future losses due to lost earning capacity

 Non-Economic Damages Account for Your Physical and Emotional Hardships

 Non-economic compensatory damages may be awarded if the car accident victim has suffered a serious injury as defined in New York State Insurance Law § 5102.
 Specific examples of non-economic damages include pain and suffering, disability, and impaired quality of life.
 You could seek these damages if you suffered one or more of the following:

 - Loss of the use of a body organ

-- Significant limitation of use of a body function or system.
+- Significant limitation of use of a body function or system

 A jury may award punitive damages if the at-fault driver’s actions equate to gross negligence or reckless disregard for human life.

 Let us explain how our U-turn accident attorneys would work to help you seek full compensation for the harm somebody else’s negligence has caused you.
-Call us at 866-878-6774 or contact us online complete our contact form now.
+Call us at (516) 358-6900.